-I have 14 years’ experience and have worked in the UK, Germany and China.
+I have nine years’ professional experience and have worked in the UK, Germany and China.
 I have been involved in many international projects and competitions, for instance Tempelhof Park in Berlin, CBD Central Park in Beijing, and Shi Ling Park in Chengdu.
 Currently, I am working on the schematic design for a new ecological park for the Eden Project in Qingdao, China – their first overseas venture.

 I love this quote by Milan Kundera: “The degree of slowness is directly proportional to the intensity of memory; the degree of speed is directly proportional to the intensity of forgetting.”
 Landscape is not static; time plays a major role in our work.
 As a landscape architect, my goal is to create more sustainable environments that enrich experiences and reconnect people to nature.